-We are a clinical development stage biotechnology company focused on the discovery, development and commercialization of our proprietary Lm-LLO immunotherapy product candidates to treat cancers and infectious diseases.
+We are a clinical development stage biotechnology company focused on the discovery, development and commercialization of our proprietary Lm-LLO immunotherapies to treat cancers and infectious diseases.
 These immunotherapies are based on a platform technology that utilizes live attenuated Listeria monocytogenes, which we refer to as Listeria or Lm, that have been bioengineered to secrete antigen/adjuvant fusion proteins.
 We believe that these Lm-LLO strains are a significant advancement in immunotherapy as they integrate multiple functions into a single immunotherapy because they access and direct antigen presenting cells, or APC, to stimulate anti-tumor T-cell immunity, stimulate and activate the immune system with the equivalent of multiple adjuvants, and simultaneously reduce tumor protection in the tumor microenvironment to enable the T-cells to eliminate tumors.
-Other immunotherapies may employ individual elements of our comprehensive approach, but, to our knowledge, none combine all of these elements together in a single, easily administered, well-tolerated yet comprehensive immunotherapy.
+Other immunotherapies may employ individual elements of our comprehensive approach, but, to our knowledge, none combine all of these elements together in a coordinated, comprehensive fashion within each individual patient in a single, easily administered, well-tolerated yet comprehensive immunotherapy.

 The effectiveness of our approach has been validated by numerous publications in multiple models of human disease.
-In the clinic, ADXS-HPV, our lead Lm-LLO immunotherapy product candidate for the treatment of Human Papilloma Virus-, or HPV-, associated diseases, is well-tolerated and has been administered to both young patients with pre-malignant dysplasia, as well as patients with advanced disease.
+In the clinic, ADXS-HPV, our lead Lm-LLO immunotherapy for the treatment of Human Papilloma Virus-, or HPV-, associated diseases, is well-tolerated and has been administered to both young patients with pre-malignant dysplasia, as well as patients with advanced disease.
 Clinical efficacy has been demonstrated by apparent prolonged survival, complete and partial tumor responses, and the prolonged stabilization of advanced cancer.
-The preliminary data from our ongoing Phase 2 clinical trial of ADXS-HPV in patients with recurrent cervical cancer demonstrate that ADXS-HPV is an active agent in this disease setting with a manageable safety profile.
+The preliminary data from our ongoing Phase 2 clinical trial of ADXS-HPV in patients with recurrent/refractory cervical cancer demonstrate that ADXS-HPV is an active agent in this disease setting with a manageable safety profile.
 We achieved proof of concept with this Phase 2 study, and over the next two to five years, we plan to advance ADXS-HPV through registrational Phase 3 trials and regulatory approval(s) in the United States and relevant markets for the treatment of women with cervical cancer.
-We are currently evaluating this same Lm-LLO immunotherapy in Phase 1 and Phase 1/2 clinical trials for two other HPV-associated cancers: head and neck cancer and anal cancer, respectively.
-In June 2013, we submitted three requests for orphan drug designation to the U.S. Food and Drug Administration, or FDA, Office of Orphan Products Development, or OOPD, for ADXS-HPV in the treatment of anal cancer (granted August 2013), invasive cervical cancer (denied in October 2013 as the target population estimate exceeded the statutory maximum allowed; we appealed the denial of our request in October 2013 and a response from OOPD is pending), and head and neck cancer (our request to OOPD is pending).
-In October 2013, we submitted a request for breakthrough therapy designation to the investigational new drug, or IND, application submitted to the FDA for ADXS-HPV in the treatment of invasive cervical cancer.
-In addition, we plan to advance ADXS-PSA, which is an Lm-LLO immunotherapy directed against prostate-specific antigen, or PSA, our second Lm-LLO immunotherapy, into a Phase 1 trial to determine the maximum tolerated dose for the treatment of prostate cancer in the first half of 2014.
+We are currently evaluating this same Lm-LLO immunotherapy in Phase 1/2 clinical trials for two other HPV-associated cancers: head and neck cancer and anal cancer.
+In addition, we plan to advance ADXS-PSA, which is an Lm-LLO immunotherapy directed against prostate-specific antigen, or PSA, our second Lm-LLO immunotherapy, into a Phase 1 dose escalation trial to determine the maximum tolerated dose for the treatment of prostate cancer in the first half of 2014.
 We plan for this to be a dose escalation trial to evaluate safety and determine the maximum tolerated dose for the treatment of prostate cancer.
-A third Lm-LLO immunotherapy, ADXS-cHER2, is being evaluated for safety and efficacy in the treatment of companion dogs with human epidermal growth factor receptor-2, or HER2, over-expressing osteosarcoma.
+A third Lm-LLO immunotherapy, ADXS-cHER2, is being evaluated for safety and efficacy in the treatment of companion dogs with human epidural growth factor receptor-2, or HER2, over-expressing osteosarcoma.